ljsinclair/ljsinclair/the-power-of-the-doctor.md

 Except by handling the regeneration like this, it feels like The Evil Sisters have rammed Jody Whittaker's Cinderella back under the staircase in the hope that the pitchfork and torch mob won't burn the place down because they're insensed that Cinders doesn't sweep up nearly as well as the last twelve blokes in the job.
 And not only that, Cinders won't get to hand the broom to the new guy, because the Evil Sisters have hired the Tenth guy to show him how it's done.

-Or to put it more bluntly, the BBC and showrunners have created the perception that toxic fandom is right, that Jody's run can be sidelined and they'd rather re-establish the dominant, traditional appearance and gender of The Doctor as a white male.
+Or to put it more bluntly, the BBC and showrunners have created the perception that toxic fandom is right, that Jody's run can be sidelined and they'd rather re-establish the dominant, traditional appearance and gender of The Doctor.
 And only when normality is restored will David hand over the role Ncuti was promised back in May 2022.

 ## Leaning OUT on Diversity